act65/diy-uni-18/datasci.md

 * Reproduce ?
 * Iteratively construct a net
 * Formulate a measure the complexity of a neural network. <!-- By non-linearity? -->
-* Achieve low sample complexity on MNIST (training 1 epoch on only the test set, 5000 images).
+* Achieve low sample complexity on MNIST (training 1 epoch on only the test set, 5000 images). <!-- all this is really asking is. add more priors!? -->
 * Non-IID setting
+* The patterns are a property of the data!!
+Visualise them...
+If we pick some decision boundaries on test data and overlay the test data we should be able to see where the boundaries wont generalise?
+* Generalisation to different inputs.
+MINST - 1 vs 2 vs 3, ...

 <!--
 * Sample complexity